-- 1. Refurbish newly acquired building.

-- 2. Develop an ASD training unit.

-- 3. Further develop the Autism Hub,

-- 4. Support families through NDIS review process.
+- 1. Develop the outdoor spaces of the newly acquired building. - 2.
+Continue the development of the ASD training unit.(Autism Hub). - 3.
+Undergo strategic review of IT., - 4.
+Continue research partenerships with universities.

 Initiatives Prompting Respect and Responsibility

 Giant Steps works in partnership with a number of schools through community participation, work experience and integration to support the development of skills, knowledge, and positive attitudes in relation to students with disabilities.
 The school has developed Buddy programs for schools as well as Kids helping Kids, a HSIE unit of work in K-6 that promotes and develops interaction skills with typically developing peers.